stuartellis/stuartellis-site-hugo/content/articles/shell-scripting.md

 +++
 Title = "Shell Scripting for UNIX-like Systems"
 Slug = "shell-scripting"
-Date = "2018-11-25T15:13:00+00:00"
+Date = "2018-11-25T20:29:00+00:00"
 Description = "Shell scripting"
 Categories = ["administration", "programming"]
 Tags = ["administration", "shell", "bash"]
 Type = "article"
-Draft = true

 +++

-Notes on shell scripting for Bash and other UNIX shells.
+Notes on shell scripting with Bash and other UNIX shells.

 <!--more-->

-# The Shebang Line: /bin/sh Vs. /bin/bash
+# The Shebang Line: /bin/sh and /bin/bash

 Start your shell scripts with the shebang for either _sh_ or _bash_.
 The _bash_ shebang means that the script may use syntax that is specific to Bash.
 The _sh_ shebang means that the script should follow the syntax of the [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), which implemented by many shells, including Bash, and the [Almquist](https://en.wikipedia.org/wiki/Almquist_shell) shell that is part of Busybox.